sider/sider-docs/tools/java/checkstyle.md

 ### `config`

-This option allows you to declare the configuration you want to follow.
+This option allows you to declare the coding standard you want to follow.
 The default value is `google`.

 Supported values are: